Our policy on open access

 The Charity Open Access Fund

-** Researchers can determine which publishers are compliant with this policy by referring to the SHERPA/FACT database and checking against the Wellcome Trust’s policy, which has the same stipulations.
+** Researchers can find out which publishers support open access and are compliant with our current policy by referring to the SHERPA/FACT database.